 In 1906, at the 37th meeting of South-West German Psychiatrists in Tübingen, Alzheimer presented a lecture on a new disease he had seen evidence of.

-The Discovery of Alzheimer’s
+The discovery of Alzheimer’s disease

 In his lecture, Alzheimer described the case of Auguste Deter, a woman in her fifties with an “unusual disease of the cerebral cortex.”
 Alzheimer noted symptoms of memory loss, disorientation, hallucinations, and eventually her death at the age of only 55.
 A postmortem analysis of her brain revealed a thinner than normal cerebral cortex and neurofibrillary tangles.
 Alzheimer was also surprised to find the presence of “senile plaque,” which had previously only been seen in the elderly.
 Unfortunately, the lecture was poorly received, and Alzheimer’s research failed to gain attention.